 for the Arts; and various private foundations.

-Crealdé offers more than 120 art classes and workshops in painting, drawing, ceramics, sculpture, film and digital photography, stained glass and jewelry design.
+Crealdé School of Art offers an affordable, sequential curriculum of more than 125 art classes, plus special workshops, in painting, drawing, ceramics, sculpture, film and digital photography, stained glass and jewelry design.
 Classes are held in three locations: The scenic main campus in Winter Park; the Hannibal Square Heritage Center in Winter Park; and the Jessie Brock Community Center in Winter Garden.

 Folklorist Teresa Hollingsworth and curator Katy Malone of South Arts in Atlanta selected artists with diverse backgrounds and paths that led them to quiltmaking, including Native American quilter Bonnie LeBeau from South Dakota; Dottie Moore of North Carolina, a longtime fiber artist who depicts scenes from nature; Erick Wolfmeyer of Iowa, whose quilts are inspired by the Midwest landscape; and Louisiana Bendolph from Alabama, following the tradition of Gee’s Bend quilts.

 Hannibal Square Heritage Center also will host this two-venue exhibition, which features Mid-Florida Quiltmakers, curated by folklorist and author Dr. Kristin Congdon.
 This juried exhibition comprises 15 stunning quilts, variously stitched by quilters who have made Florida their home.
 These quilters, both traditional and innovative, explore color, composition, and storytelling in ways that will delight and engage diverse audiences.